My Story...

 I think we can all remember that exact moment, that second, that we got that news.
 The shock, the disbelief.
 Then straight into the whirlwind of tests, scans, hospital appointments and treatment plans.

-Diagnosis
+Diagnosis & Treatment

 I was diagnosed with Stage 2, Grade 3 Triple Negative breast cancer.
 As my mum had breast cancer in 2007, I was sent for genetic testing.
 After going through a gruelling chemotherapy regime, I had a lumpectomy (WLE) before finding out that I had tested positive for the BRCA1 gene fault.
 This can lead to a 65-85% lifetime risk of getting breast cancer and a 40-60% chance for ovarian.
 Due to this, I elected to have a double mastectomy and to have my ovaries removed, putting me straight into surgical menopause.
-This was followed by a 1 year clinical trial for a drug called Olaparib.

-There is so much pressure to feel elated after getting the news you are in remission, and of course I was happy and relieved, but in reality so much had changed for me.
+There is so much pressure to feel elated after getting the news you are in remission, and of course I was relieved, but in reality so much had changed for me.
 My body was different, my busy and stressful job now seemed impossible, I felt anxious and low, I still suffered with fatigue and nausea and I could not stop worrying that the cancer was going to come back.

 Forced Menopause